Experience leader Randy Keeler explains what draws him back to Israel/Palestine again and again. >>> Who wouldn't want to go?

 Students can expect to learn about the complexities of the Israeli-Palestinian conflict, to examine their personal faith in conversation with Christians, Jews and Muslims, and to explore issues of peace and justice in the global community — all while traversing the same landscapes that informed the biblical writers and their messages.

-Note: While we are planning toward cross-cultural experiences in May 2021, we will need to continue to monitor evolving conditions in the United States and other countries in the spring.
-There may be requirements for vaccinations that could emerge over the next months.
+Note: While we are planning toward cross-cultural experiences in May 2022, we will need to continue to monitor evolving conditions in the United States and other countries in the spring.
 We will stay in communication with students.

 Leaders: Jackie Wyse-Rhodes